 And how did I feel?
 Invisible.
 Invisible to God, to the world, to the country I call home, to men, to ‘friends’ and family.
 Of course the reality is, that most to this wasn’t true - but boy, did it feel real.

 The pieces below are an expression of my rage, frustration and disappointment.
 In a minimal colour palette, I was able to articulate with paint what I was unable to with words.
 The wood surface representing the earthiness of being both female and from the African Diaspora.
 The label 'black’ being assigned to me - somehow, under immense persecution and suffering, we have managed to make ‘blackness’, cool.
-The red being the blood that has been spilled, both past and present from the African Diaspora right across the globe for the benefit, the growth and the gain of others.
-And the gold, the richness in my heritage, whose fullness I will never know.
+So it was only fitting that a thick, textured black lacquer be used to to demonstrate this.
+Red tells the story of the blood spilled, both past and present from bodies belonging to the African Diaspora right across the globe for the benefit, the growth and the gain of others.
+And gold.
+Gold tells of the richness in my heritage, whose fullness I will never know.

 I hope to continue in this way of working, it was releasing and a cathartic process.
 I have named the quadriptych: Pieces of a Broken Heart/Black Rage.